Turning 65? How to Avoid Medicare Penalties and Save Money

 Many Medicare specialists reassure that avoiding penalties is straightforward if you clearly understand your coverage:

-• Large Employer Plans (20+ Employees): Experts consistently advise that active coverage through large employers (20+ employees) usually counts as creditable.
+- Large Employer Plans (20+ Employees): Experts consistently advise that active coverage through large employers (20+ employees) usually counts as creditable.
 You typically don't need Medicare immediately if you're still actively employed under these conditions.
+Learn more about whether you need Medicare if you continue working past 65.

-• Special Enrollment Periods (SEP): Advisors regularly stress that you have eight months post-employment coverage to enroll penalty-free in Part B. For Part D, experts warn this window is only 63 days, urging immediate action to avoid penalties.
+- Special Enrollment Periods (SEP): Advisors regularly stress that you have eight months post-employment coverage to enroll penalty-free in Part B. For Part D, experts warn this window is only 63 days, urging immediate action to avoid penalties.
+See our full guide on how to qualify for Medicare's Special Enrollment Period.

 Special Consideration: HSAs and Medicare

 Medicare experts specifically mention complexities around Health Savings Accounts (HSAs).
-Many advise that enrolling in any Medicare part impacts your HSA contributions, so clients often delay Medicare.
+Enrolling in any Medicare part impacts your HSA contributions, so clients often delay Medicare.
 However, advisors strongly recommend verifying your employer coverage status early to ensure it's creditable.
+If you're planning to switch from employer health insurance to Medicare, understanding the HSA implications is critical.

 Practical Steps Real Advisors Recommend